PlaceholderAPI/PlaceholderAPI/wiki/Placeholders.md

 %prison_rrt%
 ```

-Player rank placeholders for each ladder.
-Must be used directly with a player.
+**Player rank placeholders for individual ladders:** Must be used directly with a player.
-The actual ladder name must be used in place of *<laddername>* and will return zero or one rank related placeholder.
+Use the ladder name, all lowercase, in place of `<laddername>`, and it will return zero or one rank related values.

 ```
 %prison_rank_<laddername>%